Top Questions You Should Be Asking When Buying a Diamond

 • scintillation: the pattern produced by the diamond’s sparkle due to its internal reflections

-May I Examine the Clarity of the Diamonds I Have Narrowed Down?
+May I Examine the Clarity of the Diamonds I Have Narrowed Down When Buying a Diamond?

 Its overall clarity also influences diamond quality.
 All diamonds will have their unique imperfections.
 While some blemishes and inclusions can be seen with the naked eye, others require a more in-depth look.
-The degree of clarity of your stone may or may not be high on your priority list, but it’s certainly worth asking to evaluate for yourself.
+The degree of clarity of your stone may or may not be high on your priority list, but it’s certainly worth asking to evaluate for yourself when buying diamond jewelry.

 An inclusion refers to the stone’s internal features, while a blemish refers to irregularities found on the stone's surface.
 Blemishes also include scratches and chips.
 Even minor characteristics can have a significant effect on diamond quality and value.
-Your jeweler should be more than happy to demonstrate how to view, compare, and evaluate the clarity of the stones you are considering.
+Your jeweler should be more than happy to demonstrate how to view, compare, and evaluate the clarity of the stones you are considering when buying a diamond.

-Why are the Diamonds Listed With the Same Carat Weight, Yet They Look so Different?
+Why Do Diamonds Listed with the Same Carat Weight Look so Different?

-When comparing carat weight, there is much more to consider than meets the eye.
+When comparing carat weight, there is much more to consider when buying diamond jewelry than meets the eye.
 On paper, two diamonds may be the same carat weight yet look completely different sizes to the naked eye.

 Yellow Gold Round Diamond Bezel Set Bracelet

 The weight of a diamond is typically confused with its size.
 Yet, if you recall, the cut of a stone can enhance the appearance of the diamond’s size.
-The metric carat offers a precise way to weigh diamonds, regardless of their perceived size compared to a similarly weighted stone.
-Metric carat weight is broken down into one hundred points, representing one-hundredth of a carat.
-The slightest fraction of a difference in a carat can significantly affect its price point.
+The metric carat offers a precise way to weigh diamonds, regardless of their perceived size, compared to a similarly weighted stone.
+Metric carat weight is broken down into one hundred points, representing one hundredth of a carat.
+When buying diamond jewelry, note that the slightest fraction of a difference in a carat can significantly affect its price point.

 Additional Questions to Ask When Buying Diamonds